adtzlr/ttb/README.md

        S = mu*det(C)**(-1./3.)*dev(C)*inv(C)+p*det(C)**(1./2.)*inv(C)
 ```

 While this is of course not the fastest way of calculating the stress tensor it is extremely short and readable.
 Also the second order tensor variables `S, C` and scalar quantities `mu, p` have to be created at the beginning of the program.
-A minimal working example for a very simple umat user subroutine can be found in [script_umat.F](docs/examples/script_umat.F).
-The program is just an example where umat is called and an output information is printed.
-It is shown that the tensor toolbox is only used inside the material user subroutine umat.
+A minimal working example for a very simple umat user subroutine can be found in [script_umat.f](docs/examples/script_umat.f).
+The program is just an example where a subroutine `umat` is called and an output information is printed.
+It is shown that the tensor toolbox is only used inside the material user subroutine `umat`.

 ### Material Elasticity Tensor

-Isochoric part of the material elasticity tensor `C4_iso` of a nearly-incompressible Neo-Hookean material model:
+The isochoric part of the material elasticity tensor `C4_iso` of a nearly-incompressible Neo-Hookean material model is defined and coded as:

 ```fortran
        C4_iso = det(F)**(-2./3.) * 2./3.* (